-Of early struggle, tow'rd the hoped-for place Of Churchly empire Prophecy foretold; Where deserts smile-where Heaven's flowers unfold Their beauty, and exhale their sweetness o'er The goodly land.
+Of churchly empire Prophecy foretold; Where deserts smile-where Heaven's flowers unfold Their beauty, and exhale their sweetness o'er The goodly land.
 Till that hour, ne'er before Had these men met, save as they met in spirit, Around the common altar, where the merit Of Jesus' blood unites in one all stations, And makes one family of all earth's nations.
 Thus Francis Asbury first looked on Coke.
 For thirteen years, while revolution's smoke Obscured the sun of peace, this son of peace Had published the good news, that Righteousness And Peace had met, embraced and kissed each other:- Each looked in other's face, and each said, "Brother!"